junxit/us-congress-bills-112/metadata.md

 - 2012-11-28 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2012-11-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6477)
 - 2012-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6477)
+- 2012-11-29 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.